tiagofilipe12/pATLAS/docs/local_installation.md

 # Run pATLAS locally

 pATLAS can be run locally if you have PostgreSQL installed and configured.
-After, you just need to
+After, you just need to:

 1) Clone this repository:
 ```